GregLeonhardt/LogSeq/pages/Recipes-README.MD.md

 		- recipe-id
 			- A unique identifier for each recipe.
 		- seq-num
-			- Used to keep each ingredient is the authors intended order.
+			- Used to keep each ingredient in the authors intended order.
 		- amount
 			- How many or how much of something.
 				- When present, this is always a number.